 Our clients wanted to reclaim the backyard of their 1928 Tudor Revival home to create a place to relax, enough to entertain large groups from 12 to 30.

 The backyard was large and promising but had its challenges.
-Surrounding mature shade trees created deep shade conditions that turned the surface of the existing concrete paver patio to a thick carpet of moss, a surface that can be very slippery.
-The existing patio, composed of worn concrete pavers, had an amorphous, wavy shape which did not accentuate the architecture of the house, and could only accommodate a four-person table and a few chairs.
+Surrounding mature shade trees created deep shade conditions that turned the surface of the existing patio to a thick carpet of moss, a surface that can be very slippery.
+Composed of worn concrete pavers, the patio had an amorphous, wavy shape that did not accentuate the architecture of the house, and could only accommodate a four-person table and a few chairs.
 Due to the lack of sunlight, grass and many of the existing plantings were not flourishing, looking thin and scraggly.

 A more contemporary space that would not overwhelm the historic character of the home was planned.
 One large shade tree and two ornamental trees were removed, and the remaining canopy of trees was pruned selectively to allow more sunlight into the backyard, to allow grass and a wider variety of plants to grow, yet offer cooling shade on hot summer days.
 Ashlar Pattern, Full Range Bluestone was selected to pave the living and dining spaces.

 The backyard can be accessed from the driveway, past a centered cedar gate flanked by a hedge of large Green Mountain Boxwood.
 The larger, rectilinear patio easily accommodates a large, modular conversation set and a 12-person dining set.

 The dining area is defined with a custom color fiberglass pergola attached to the garage.
 The paint color of the pergola matches the brown trim of the home.
 Bricks in the pergola pillar columns were selected to match the house.
 Under the pergola, a long, custom buffet with teak cabinetry is built with the same bricks.
 The storage cabinets in the buffet accommodate dishes, utensils and grilling supplies.